-On October 20, 2021, as supplemented on October 26, Andro Hydro LLC ("Andro Hydro") requested a onetime waiver of the FCM qualification rules to allow Andro Hydro's Riley-Jay-Otis-Livermore hydroelectric generating resource to participate in the sixteenth Forward Capacity Auction ("FCA16") at a reduced qualification level (8 MW rather than 12.884 MW).
-Andro Hydro states that ISO-NE informed it of its determination just one day ahead of the Tariff deadline to reduce the capacity amount for which FCA16 qualification sought, insufficient time for it to understand and address ISO-NE's determination.51 Andro Hydro seeks all necessary waivers to allow it to lower the FCA16 MWs for its resource (avoiding any concerns regarding required upgrades), and thereby make it possible for its resource to participate in FCA16.
-Comments on Andro Hydro's waiver request are due on or before November 10, 2021.
+On October 20, 2021, as supplemented on October 26, Andro Hydro LLC ("Andro Hydro") requested a one-time waiver of the FCM qualification rules to allow Andro Hydro's Riley-Jay-Otis-Livermore hydroelectric generating resource to participate in the sixteenth Forward Capacity Auction ("FCA16") at a reduced qualification level (8 MW rather than 12.884 MW).
+Andro Hydro states that ISO-NE informed it of its determination just one day ahead of the Tariff deadline to reduce the capacity amount for which FCA16 qualification sought, insufficient time for it to understand and address ISO-NE's determination.53 Andro Hydro seeks all necessary waivers to allow it to lower the FCA16 MWs for its resource (avoiding any concerns regarding required upgrades), and thereby make it possible for its resource to participate in FCA16.
+Comments on Andro Hydro's waiver request were due on or before November 10, 2021.
+Oppositions to Andro Hydro's request were filed by ISO-NE and Pixelle Androscoggin, LLC.
+NEPOOL filed a doc-less motion to intervene.
+This matter is pending before the FERC.
 If you have any questions concerning this matter, please contact Pat Gerity (860-275-0533; pmgerity@daypitney.com).